mevers/prophet_casestudy_demand/README.md

 ```

 We want to model (and forecast) *daily* maximum demand data, so we first
-determine the maximum load for every day of the last 5 (financial) years
+determine the maximum load for every day during the last 5 (financial)
-and store data in a new `tibble`.
+years and store data in a new `tibble`.
 This is easily done by grouping
 entries by year, month and day, and keeping only the maximum value per
 group using `dplyr::slice_max`.
 We also add a date column, which is
-simply the date component of the timestamp.
+simply the date component of the timestamp and which we will use for
+plotting.

 ``` r
 # Maximum demand per month